sathyalog/redux-explained/README.md

 __Concept (or) Usecase__ - We will have a __price__ input field along with __quantity__ dropdown on our page.
 On entering price or changing the quantity should update total value dynamically.
 To achieve this functionality we will be using redux here.

 __Goal:__ On Blur event, we should take price and multiply with quantity and display total accordingly.
 Refer screenshot.

 ![screenshot](/screenshots/2.png)

-__Goal2:__ On click of a button(Get Products), fetch list of products from API and display on screen.
+__Goal2:__ On click of a button(Get Products), fetch list of products from API and display on screen using middleware(redux-saga).

 ![screenshot](/screenshots/Final.png)